AmanyElgarf/Malloc-and-Free/README.md

 	- If it's not, than mymalloc is being called for the first time, so we initialize myblock[0]-myblock[3] for future calls, and then allocate the memory, returning the pointer to it.
-	- If myblock[0]-myblock[3] have the right values, then we need to find block of space at least as large as what is 	   asked for user, create metadata holding info about that block, and return pointer to it.
-Of course, we might still find that there are no blocks of needed size , in which case we return NULL.
+	- If myblock[0]-myblock[3] have the right values, then we need to find block of space at least as large as what is 	   asked for user,
+	- create metadata holding info about that block, and return pointer to the block.
+Of course, we might still find that there are no blocks of required size , in which case we return NULL.
 	- We will probably need a function , something like "find_a_block()" that will go through the list of structs, finding a struct of at least needed size, which 'free' field is 1.
 Or , we might find, that at the end of the list, there is still unused chunk of memory.
-I was thinking if we should have a value at the beginning of 'myblock' array, like myblock[0], that will indicate the size of the largest block available in the array .
+I was thinking if we should have a value at the beginning of 'myblock' array, like myblock[5], that will indicate the size of the largest block available in the array .
 So each time when mymalloc is called, the function 'find_a_block()' will only be called if the size of the largest available block is not smaller than how much memory user is asking for.
 That is not necessary feature, but probably can improve the performance, which I think is extra points, so we get there after we done with everything else.
+	-'ind' value keeps track on where in the array we currently are, as we traverse looking for the available memory.
+	We use 'ind' to know where the pointer should be in array, as well as where the metadata about the block will be stored.

-Before allocating the memory, we should check ,if user is not asking for too much memory (larger than size of myblock- metadata).If the user asks for too much , we should return NULL .
+	- 'num' value - keeps track of how much free memory is in array.
+However, it is the total memory, and does not guarantee that we will find the block of that size.
+But in certain cituations it's still useful - we don't have to search through array if there is not enough memory available Before allocating the memory, we should check ,if user is not asking for too much memory (larger than size of myblock- metadata), or trying to allocate 0  bytes .If the user asks for too much or 0, we should return NULL and printf message.

 free() function :
 	- should check if the argument passed is actually a pointer, and exists in the 'myblock' array(Or some other